ibm-cloud-docs/power-iaas/ordering-direct-link.md

 ## Before you begin
 {: #before-you-begin-direct-link-connect}

-Before you order {{site.data.keyword.dl_short}} Connect, make sure that you review the following considerations and have satisfied any prerequisites:
+Before you order {{site.data.keyword.dl_short}} Connect, make sure that you review the following considerations and satisfied the prerequisites:

-* Verify that your {{site.data.keyword.cloud_notm}} account has the correct authorizations to order the {{site.data.keyword.dl_short}} (2.0) Connect service.
+* Verify that your {{site.data.keyword.cloud_notm}} account has the correct authorization to order the {{site.data.keyword.dl_short}} (2.0) Connect service.
 * Review [{{site.data.keyword.dl_short}} prerequisites](/docs/dl?topic=dl-ibm-cloud-dl-prerequisites).
 Also, review [Routing considerations](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect#routing-considerations), and [Setting up high availability](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect#ha-availability), as needed for your particular deployment.
 * {{site.data.keyword.cloud_notm}} highly recommends that you establish a second, diverse direct link to prevent outages, whether unplanned, or planned due to maintenance.
 * A 10 Gbps connection is available only using the {{site.data.keyword.dl_short}} (2.0) Connect offering.